Performance Breakdown

 Dynamic LCD Screen

-The Dyson V11 Torque Drive comes with an LCD screen that shows, in real-time, how much run time is remaining that updates as you toggle between the different power settings.
-It also alerts you of any potential blockages or if the filter is loose.
+The Dyson V11 Torque Drive features an LCD screen that displays, in real-time, the remaining run time, which updates as you toggle between power settings.
+It also alerts you to any potential blockages or a loose filter.

-Underneath the screen is a button that lets you choose between three different modes – low, medium (or auto), and high.
+Underneath the screen is a button that allows you to choose between three different modes: low, medium (or auto), and high.

-It does not have a touchscreen feature, but I feel it is significantly improved over the V10 that uses a slide switch.
+It does not have a touchscreen feature, but I feel it is significantly improved over the V10, which uses a slide switch.

 If you don’t mind not having the interactivity of V11 Torque Drive, then the V11 Animal is a good, less expensive alternative.